natewatson999/udp-hub/README.md

 #### createBroadcaster.broadcast

 This function broadcasts a message.
 The parameters are the message in the form a buffer, starting index, size, broadcasting port, broadcast address, and an optional callback.
 The callback's only parameter is an error object.

+### udpHub.createBroadcaster.ref()

+Sets this broadcaster to the default behavior: if this broadcaster is still open, then the script will continue running.

+### udpHub.createBroadcaster.unref()

+Sets this broadcaster so that if this broadcaster has the only sockets left running, then the script will end.
+Non-default, and not recommend.

 ### Domain Name related functions